danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 - **Repository/DAO**, this is where you access the database

 I'm not really sure if this pattern has a name, but it seems pretty prevalent in Spring apps.
 The idea is that each layer only knows about the layer below it, for example, the service talks to the repository to fetch things from the database, but doesn't know that it's been called from a REST API endpoint.
 Similarly the repository just cares about talking to the database, it has no knowledge or reference to the service that calls it.

-> **Side note**: I've heard people mention a benefit of being to swap databases (e.g. MySQL -> Oracle) without having to change any code, but in practice, I've never seen a product migrate from one database to another.

 Usually in a Hibernate project, you end up creating some `HibernateDao<KeyType, EntityType>` class, I'll do the same for jOOQ, merely to wrap the jOOQ types and use my own models throughout the rest of the codebase.